 You are responsible for ensuring that your animal receives routine and preventative medical care.
-However, if the team has not contacted you and you know that a vaccine or other medical need is due, please contact the foster team at fostermedical@sanantoniopetsalive.org.
+However, if the team has not contacted you and you know that a vaccine or other medical need is due, please contact the medical clinic at appointment@sanantoniopetsalive.org.